johnjasa/nrel_work_portfolio/README.md

 # John Jasa's NREL work portfolio

-This portfolio serves to document and highlight my contributions to NREL projects, focusing on deliverables and tangible value-add.
+This portfolio serves to highlight my contributions to NREL projects, focusing on deliverables and tangible value-add.

 It is a continual work-in-progress and is roughly divided by project.